githooks(5) — Linux manual page

 proc-receive

 This hook is invoked by git-receive-pack(1).
-If the server has
+If the server has set

-set the multi-valued config variable receive.procReceiveRefs, and
+the multi-valued config variable receive.procReceiveRefs, and the

-internal execute_commands() function.
-This hook is responsible
+execute_commands() function.
+This hook is responsible for updating

-back to receive-pack.
+receive-pack.

 This hook executes once for the receive operation.
 It takes no

-arguments, but uses a pkt-line format protocol to communicate
+arguments, but uses a pkt-line format protocol to communicate with

-stands for receive-pack and the letter H stands for this hook.
+receive-pack and the letter H stands for this hook.

 # Version and features negotiation.